Things to know before going to Bali

 When planning to trip to Bali, there are certain things you must make sure to know and do.
 Here is a non-exhaustive list of important points to consider before going to Bali, including visa, currency, vaccines, climate, what to pack, time zone, official language and safety level.

-Which visa & currency do you need for Bali?
+Which visa do you need for Bali?

-Don’t forget you will need a passport to fly to Bali, which belongs to Indonesia.
-Make sure your passport is at least valid for 6 months after your return date.
-The South-East Asian country currently offers a visa on arrival for 75 countries, which is valid for 30 days and can be extended for another 30 days.
-The visa on arrival fee is 500,000 Indonesian Rupiah (about 35 USD / £30). [updated as of July 2022]
+The Southeast Asian country currently offers a visa on arrival for 75 countries, which is valid for 30 days and can be extended for another 30 days.
+The visa-on-arrival fee is 500,000 Indonesian Rupiah (about 30 USD / £26).

 Health & vaccines for Bali

 Before travelling to Bali, it’s recommended to check your vaccines, especially for Typhoid and Hepatitis A, in addition to your standard vaccination routine.
-Prepare a small medicine box as well, containing at least mosquito spray, painkillers and bandages.
+Prepare a small medicine box as well, containing at least mosquito spray, painkillers and an antiseptic solution.
 You cannot drink water from the tap, so you can consider having mineral water, using a filtered flask or using water cleansing tablets.
 In any case, don’t forget to apply for travel insurance as well.

-Gear & accessories for Bali
+Useful gear & accessories for Bali

 Timezone in Bali